Ruben1863/android_kernel_abeja_maya/README.md

 | Other | `kd_camera_hw (i2c 0-0036)` | Yes | Yes |

 ## Known Bugs
-- Hi843b: camera colour is blue.
+- Hi843b: Poor quality and colour a bit yellow (Also just 8mpx)
-- Gc5005: camera sensor have the worst quality I have ever seen.
+- Gc5005: Poor quality (Also just 5mpx)
 - Flashlight.
 - ALS/PS: sensor is unknwon, so for now there isn't light/proximity sensor.
 - Main speaker: its operation is unknown because in my device the speaker died a long time ago.